ocraviotto/helm-charts/charts/readeck/examples/external-resources/README.md

 # Examples

-## External MariaDB (with mariadb-operator)
+## External PostgreSQL (with postgres-operator)

-Example to setup Readeck with an external PostgrSQL and a proper storageClass for a more production-like deployment in a GitOps context.
+Example to setup Readeck with an external PostgreSQL and a proper storageClass for a more production-like deployment in a GitOps context.

 For details:

-- check the [values.yaml](values.yaml) for overrides as well as additional resources (like the MariaDB User, Database and Grant).
+- check the [values.yaml](values.yaml) for overrides as well as additional resources (like the PushSecrets and other ExternalSecrets resources).

 ## To apply this example

 ### Requirements

-1. Make sure to have a PostgrSQL cluster installed with the CrunchyData postgres-operator and the db and user readeck crated.
-NOTE: You can probably make this example work with the CludNativePG too but I have not tested it with it.
+1. Make sure to have a PostgreSQL cluster installed with the CrunchyData postgres-operator and the db and user readeck crated.
+NOTE: You can probably make this example work with the CloudNativePG too but I have not tested it with it.
 2. Have the ExternalSecrets operator with HashiCorp Vault as its ClusterSecretStore backend (or modify that to suite your configuration).

 ### Create Readeck